This is a steady slide. Certain speech is to be celebrated. Other speech is to be crushed. Dissent to be extinguished. The state is who is in control.

 Believe it or not we are just getting started with social media.
 There are many areas where it will grow further.
 Virtual reality plus social media is right around the corner.

 The idea that social media can be used to cut through red tape is exactly the kind of idea which inspired me 6 years ago.
-We wish Jun the best of luck and hope that other towns will develop similar programs to cut bureaucracy.
-It’s still very early days, but we should be able to shrink government dramatically with current and future technologies.

 This isn’t new but it deserves attention.
 Much of life, and especially political life is engaged in online these days.
 It’s no surprise that the government is interested in controlling what goes on there.

 In the interest of keeping information flowing.
 Plus it’s a cool map.
 From The Huffington Post.

 That seems reasonable.
 The people behind the account were making fun of the Mayor.
 Don’t these punks have any respect for authority?